autostars-de/ios-obd-sdk/README.md

 `NSLocationAlwaysUsageDescription`
 `NSLocationWhenInUseUsageDescription` in your `Info.plist`.

-## Publish new version
+ ## Usage of the SDK

 ## Author
+Jan Essbach <essbach@imoveit.de>

-2020 autostars.de™ - corporate@autostars.de
+for 2020 autostars.de™ - corporate@autostars.de